 Can you afford to pay double for a coffee machine and per cup of coffee for convenience?

-On busy mornings, are you always pressed for time and you’d rather drink an average cup of coffee than spend time brewing a perfect one?
+Are you always pressed for time on busy mornings and you’d rather drink an average cup of coffee than spend time brewing a perfect one?

-If the answers are yes then you should definitely buy a Keurig and it will be worth every penny.
+If the answer is yes then you should definitely buy a Keurig and it will be worth every penny.

-However, if you are on a budget, or if you are a coffee enthusiast who always has the time for mastering a perfect cup of coffee, look into traditional drip machines or manual machines like French Presses and Pour Overs.
+However, if you are on a budget, or if you are a coffee enthusiast who always has the time to master a perfect cup of coffee, look into traditional drip machines or manual machines like French Presses and Pour-overs.

 Read reviews of popular Keurig Coffee makers: